 12 MDM Solutions to Choose From

 There are probably a hundred different mobile device management solutions to choose from, and if we had the time, we’d write about them all.
-But unfortunately, this is entirely impractical so instead we’ll opt to review the ten most popular MDM solutions and help you get the gist of what each one offers.
+But, unfortunately, this is entirely impractical.
+Instead we’ll opt to review the 12 most popular MDM solutions and help you get the gist of what each one offers.
 Firstly:

 1. Microsoft Intune

 Microsoft Intune forms part of the Enterprise Mobility + Security suite, meaning it is backed by Microsoft Azure security.
 Above all, it integrates best with Office 365.
 It offers the following features:

 - $7.65 per user, per month for just Intune.
 If you wish to purchase the full Enterprise Mobility + Security Suite, this starts at $11.10 per user, per month.

 - Mobile application management

 - Integrated PC management (PCs, laptops and mobile devices all controlled from a single console)

 - Compatible with iOS, Android, Windows, and Mac OS devices